Satisfactory completion of this procedure should ensure compliance with the above Clauses, as stated in ASEMS Part 1 - Policy.

 General advice on competence, awareness and training can be found in ISO 14000 - Environmental management, OHSAS 18001 Occupational Health and Safety, the draft ISO 45001 - Occupational health and safety.

-Where there is no formalised project management system or no pre-existing arrangements for competence, awareness and training, then the Project Team should follow this procedure to manage training arrangements.
+Where there is no formalised project management system or no pre-existing arrangements for competence, awareness and training, then the Delivery Team should follow this procedure to manage training arrangements.

-If Safety and Environmental Protection already has designated responsibilities and arrangements for supporting Project Teams with regard to safety and environmental issues and POSMS and POEMS implementation these should be used as alternatives to the Project Team support elements of this procedure
+If Safety and Environmental Protection already has designated responsibilities and arrangements for supporting Delivery Teams with regard to safety and environmental issues and POSMS and POEMS implementation these should be used as alternatives to the Delivery Team support elements of this procedure

 If Safety and Environmental Protection already has systems or procedures for training of staff these should be used as alternatives to the training elements of procedure so long as they meet the same objectives.